 Adverse experiences in clinical trials

-Because clinical trials are conducted under widely varying conditions, the rates of adverse reactions seen in clinical studies of one drug cannot be directly compared to rates in clinical trials of another drug and may not reflect the rates seen in the drug. clinical practice.
+Because clinical trials are conducted under widely varying conditions, the rates of adverse reactions seen in clinical studies of one drug cannot be directly compared to clinical trials of another drug.
+They may not reflect the rates seen in the drug—clinical practice.

 In the placebo-controlled Controlip calcium clinical trial database of 16,066 patients (8755 Controlip calcium vs 7311 placebo, age range 10 to 93 years, 39% female, 91% Caucasian, 3% Black, 2% Asian, 4% others).

-With a median duration of treatment of 53 weeks, 9.7% of Controlip calcium patients and 9.5% of placebo patients discontinued due to adverse reactions regardless of causality.
+With a median duration of treatment of 53 weeks, 9.7% of Control calcium patients and 9.5% of placebo patients discontinued due to adverse reactions regardless of causality.

-The most frequent adverse reactions (incidence> 2% and greater than placebo) regardless of causality, in patients treated with Controlip calcium in placebo-controlled trials were: nasopharyngitis (8.3%), arthralgia (6.9%) , diarrhea (6.8%), pain in the extremities (6.0%) and urinary tract infection (5.7%).
+The most frequent adverse reactions (incidence> 2% and more significant than placebo), regardless of causality, in patients treated with Control calcium in placebo-controlled trials were: nasopharyngitis (8.3%), arthralgia (6.9%), diarrhea (6.8%), pain in the extremities (6.0%) and urinary tract infection (5.7%).

 Other adverse reactions reported in placebo-controlled studies include: